benjimouse/Trippingly/README.md

 npm run serve
 ```

 This runs the Firebase emulators for Functions, Auth, and Firestore (if configured).
-If you haven't already, login with `firebase login` and verify `firebase.json` has emulator configuration.
+If you haven't already, login with `firebase login` to authenticate the Firebase CLI with your Google account.
+If your credentials expire or you run into authentication issues, use `firebase login -reauth` to refresh them.
+Also, verify `firebase.json` has emulator configuration.

 Note: the Functions emulator prints the exact local URL for each function after startup — copy that URL into `VITE_CLOUD_FUNCTION_URL` to be certain you are hitting the correct local path.